0dadj1an/CheckPoint/README.md

 script can run via cron or manually from command line

-script work together with git client, please keep in mind that base Gaia OS does not have git client, you have to compile it
+script works together with git client, please keep in mind that base Gaia OS does not have git client, you have to compile it

 please note that script code is limited to show you finding policy in database and installing shared policy on multiple clusters, my original code in production is large and can not be shared, it should act as reference